-Activity Rules Cherry Creek Horizontal Advancement Credit College/ University Course Work The college or university credit must be from a Colorado Department of Education accepted institution of higher education that is recognized by one of the following regional associations: Western Association of Schools and Colleges, Northwest Association of Schools, Colleges and Universities, North Central Association of Colleges and Schools, New England Association of Schools and Colleges, Southern Association of Colleges and Schools, or Middle States Association of Colleges and Schools.
+Activity Rules Cherry Creek Horizontal Advancement Credit College/ The college or university credit must be from a University Course Work Colorado Department of Education accepted institution of higher education that is recognized by one of the following regional associations: Western Association of Schools and Colleges, Northwest Association of Schools, Colleges and Universities, North Central Association of Colleges and Schools, New England Association of Schools and Colleges, Southern Association of Colleges and Schools, or Middle States Association of Colleges and Schools.
+Prior approval by the Assistant Superintendent of Human Resources is required before college or university credit will be accepted from an international institution of higher education.
+The teacher will be notified within five (5) working days as to the outcome of the request for approval.
 As awarded by the institution.

-B. District Approved Activities
+G. District Approved Activities